MewsSystems/developers/Readme.md

 - **How often do you schedule refactoring?** We do not schedule refactoring.
 We consider it to be an integral part of development work.
 When implementing a new feature, it is important to verify that all of the team code and architecture quality standards are applied.
 The fixes and features should all be done properly from the beginning.
 - **How do you handle changes in the architecture of the system?** We try to introduce changes gradually while extending the capabilities of our system.
 For bigger changes, both on backend and frontend, we currently have "platform" teams whose only responsibility is to improve the system architecture, develop libraries and tools for other teams that are more focused on "product".
 - **How many meetings would I have in a day?** That's up to team to decide, in most teams there is a short daily standup meeting.
 Each team also has an open weekly meeting (around 30 minutes), that anyone in the company can join to see what the team is currently up-to, what is planned for short-term future.
-- **What is the company language?** In Prague office, where development is located, around 50% of people are czech and the rest is mix of many other nationalities.
+- **What is the company language?** In Prague office, where development is located, around 50% of people are Czech and the rest is mix of many other nationalities.
 Therefore most of the meetings and communication is held in English.
-We also have native English speakers, some of them former English teachers in Prague, so we offer lessons for people who need to sharpen their language skills.

 <a name='job'/>